kromenak/gengine/README.md

 This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments
 * Sierra On-Line, who inspired me as a kid and still do today
 * Jane Jensen, for creating and designing the GK series
-* [GK3 Tools](https://sourceforge.net/projects/gk3tools/), which provided some guidance on BRN, BSP, and ACT file formats
+* [GK3 Tools](https://sourceforge.net/projects/gk3tools/), which provided guidance on BRN, BSP, and ACT file formats